Postbiotics

 What counts as a postbiotic

 ISAPP's 2021 definition: a preparation of inanimate (non-living) microorganisms or their components that confers a health benefit on the host.
-The 'inanimate' part is key, postbiotics are by definition not alive, which means they are more shelf-stable and predictable than probiotics.
-Includes pasteurised Akkermansia, heat-killed Lactobacillus preparations, butyrate, beta-glucans from yeast cell walls, and others.
+The 'inanimate' part is key, postbiotics are by definition not alive, which means they are more shelf-stable than probiotics.
+Includes pasteurised Akkermansia and heat-killed Lactobacillus preparations.
+Purified compounds like butyrate or isolated beta-glucans are not postbiotics in their own right under the ISAPP definition unless they remain associated with the microbial cell biomass.

 Best-evidenced postbiotics

-- Pasteurised Akkermansia muciniphila: 3-month trial showed modest weight loss and insulin sensitivity improvement.
+- Pasteurised Akkermansia muciniphila: 3-month trial showed a significant insulin sensitivity improvement; weight loss was small and did not reach statistical significance.

 - Heat-killed Lactobacillus paracasei MCC1849: small evidence for upper respiratory infection prevention.